Respect your roof

 Without the ingenious concept of a rooflight the vision of transforming unconventional space into a well-lit property would be a daunting task, and in some cases an impossible option.
 For that reason, the conservation rooflight could be considered a highly influential building feature, which has given the construction industry a solution to introducing natural light into a property.

 Although rooflights, or skylights as they are sometimes known as, have been around for centuries they became more prominent during the Victorian era as technology and building aspirations were stretched and roof glazing boomed.
-One of the most famous Victorian building projects was the Crystal Palace, which is 1851 used glazing on an unprecedented scale to showcase just what could be achieved.
+One of the most famous Victorian building projects was the Crystal Palace, which in 1851 used glazing on an unprecedented scale to showcase just what could be achieved.

 Mass-produced Victorian rooflights for residential use tended to be made from cast iron and the earliest examples would have smaller, lighter panes of glass.
 This was partially down to limits of glass technology at the time but also because of excise duties, which were imposed on glass by weight in the mid-18th century.
 These slim, single glazed rooflights with multiple panels of glass were unobtrusive in design and sat flush in the roof.
 Today it is this minimalist appearance that many people are seeking to achieve in their glazing designs.

 As a result of their popularity, there are lots of conservation roof windows on the market which can make choosing the right one virtually impossible unless one can identify what the differentiations are.
-An effective way to make this distinction is to reveal the attributes of true replica of a Victorian conservation rooflight.
+An effective way to make this distinction is to reveal the attributes of a true replica of a Victorian conservation rooflight.

 What material is the conservation rooflight manufactured from?

 If a conservation rooflight is all frame then there is little point in having one.
 Genuine conservation designs should be manufactured with slim clean lines and a low-profile to match the roofline.
 A number of skylight companies try to produce conservation rooflights using modern bulky aluminium profiles, which sit proud of the roofline, particularly slate.
 It is widely accepted that most authentic conservation rooflights are manufactured from steel because it provides great strength whilst offering a slim profile and excellent glass to frame ratios.
-There are many types of steel conservation rooflights and for unrivalled protection and lifespan, all Stella rooflights are manufactured from marine grade 316 stainless.
+There are many types of steel conservation rooflights and for unrivalled protection and lifespan, all Stella rooflights are manufactured from marine grade 316 stainless steel.